raamcosta/compose-destinations/README.md

 implementation 'io.github.raamcosta.compose-destinations:core:0.7.2-alpha04'
 ksp 'io.github.raamcosta.compose-destinations:ksp:0.7.2-alpha04'

+// official compose navigation implementation 'androidx.navigation:navigation-compose:$compose_navigation_version'
 ```
+Official Compose Navigation is required.
+If you're using Compose Material, Accompanist Navigation-Animation and/or
+Accompanist Material (aka BottomSheet, currently), Compose Destinations has you covered.
+Check our [wiki](https://github.com/raamcosta/compose-destinations/wiki) to know more.

 3. And finally, you need to make sure the IDE looks at the generated folder.
 See KSP related [issue](https://github.com/google/ksp/issues/37).